ronen-agranat/f2f-server/README.md

         npx ts-node ./node_modules/typeorm/cli.js migration:run --config src/config/database.config

+### Authentication

+Postman is used to provide authentication and is well-documented in the NestJS docs.

+User accounts are stored in the `users` table and entity which are governed by the `Users` controller, module and service.
+Hashed passwords are stored and compared using `bcrypt`.
+This is governed by the `auth` service.

+Create a user:

+    POST user

+Authenticate a user:

+    POST auth/login

+Examples are available in the Postman collection.

+On successful authentication, a JSON Web Token is issued (JWT), also known as a 'bearer token', which the bearer then provides in the header of future requests.
+This can be seen in requesting the `/profile` page, where the bearer token must be provided in order to access the user profile.
+This is also illustrated in the Postman collection.

+Note that these bearer tokens expire; the expiry time can be adjusted.

+Note: Never store plaintext passwords.
+Never share password hashes.

 ### Restoring a back-up

 The database back-ups are SQL files that can be edited directly to restore the database